 Pensacola is a city located in Escambia County Florida.
+Pensacola has a 2020 population of 53,989.
 It is also the county seat of Escambia County.
-With a 2020 population of 53,651, it is the 57th largest city in Florida and the 737th largest city in the United States .
-Pensacola is currently growing at a rate of 0.63% annually and its population has increased by 3.33% since the most recent census, which recorded a population of 51,923 in 2010.
-Pensacola reached it's highest population of 59,507 in 1970.
-Spanning over 41 miles, Pensacola has a population density of 2,370 people per square mile.
+Pensacola is currently growing at a rate of 0.63% annually and its population has increased by 3.80% since the most recent census, which recorded a population of 52,014 in 2010.

 The average household income in Pensacola is $76,739 with a poverty rate of 17.42%.
 The median rental costs in recent years comes to $954 per month, and the median house value is $182,800.
 The median age in Pensacola is 36.9 years, 35.3 years for males, and 38.9 years for females.